snojs/petite-sno/README.md

 ### Worried about eval?

-> Or if you think its too slow
+> Or if you think it's too slow

 [No Eval](https://github.com/snojs/petite-sno/tree/main/noeval)